stephenbuck/skillbase/docs/index.md

 **Caching**

 Distributed caching is handled using Redis, and it's Java API.
-Cache contents will be updated by domain events received from Kafka.
+Cache contents are be updated by domain events received from Kafka.

 **Interfaces**